cipha-uk/complex_households/README.md

 Script 01_system_complexhouseholds_compile_cohort.R implements the definition above.
 It takes as input **_cldat_2021.csv* (format shown in in *“input_complexhouseholds_v2.xlsx”*).
 Generate as output the individual level characteristics and a complex household label - **indiv_household_dataset_children.Rdata*, the household level characteristics and a complex household label - **household_dataset_children.Rdata*.
 Script *02_ system_complexhouseholds_produce_reports* shows an example of analysis and plots and statistics which would be good to have in a dashboard.
 It outputs a powerpoint slide deck **complex_households.pptx* with the report and a lot of plots.
 All in subfolder *\Figures* Script *00_ system_complexhouseholds_run_scripts* iterates through each local authority, since the segmentation and analysis are at a local authority level.

+The costs of health and social care activity was approximately estimated applying the unit costs listed in the *"Estimation of costs applied to Complex households model.docx"* document.

 Subfolders *\data* – contains auxiliary open source data, and *\figures* – contains report and plots examples.